fadedhood/blog/content/posts/notepad_decoder.md

 ---
 title: "Decoding Windows Notepad Binary Files: A Step-by-Step Guide"
 date: 2025-07-07
-description: Learn how to decode and recover unsaved Notepad files from Windows TabState .bin files.
+description: Learn how to decode and recover unsaved Notepad binary files.
 This guide covers forensic analysis, command-line tools, and a Python script to extract UTF-16LE encoded content from dual-boot setups or disk images.
 image: images/notepad-decoder/step1.png
 imageAltAttribute: Screenshot of the Notepad decoding process.
 tags: